Gorgonzola

-Gorgonzola (/ˌɡɔrɡənˈzoʊlə/, /it/) is an Italian blue cheese made from unskimmed cow's milk, believed to have been created in the 9th century, now with use of its name controlled under the criteria of a Protected Designation of Origin (PDO).
+Gorgonzola (/ˌɡɔrɡənˈzoʊlə/, /it/) is an Italian blue cheese made from unskimmed cow's milk, believed to have been created in the 9th century.
+Today the use of its name is controlled under the criteria of a protected designation of origin (PDO).

 Gorgonzola is available in two dominant variations: dolce, with a more delicate flavor and buttery consistency, and piccante, with a more pungent flavor and firm, crumbly texture.
 Either can be quite salty, with a "bite" from their blue veining.
-Additionally, a third variation exists with the more delicate mascarpone, marketed as gorgonzola e mascarpone.

-The cheese takes its name from the Lombardian town of Gorgonzola, Milan, where the cheese originated and which celebrates an annual September Gorgonzola festival, the Sagra Nazionale del Gorgonzola.
+The cheese takes its name from the Lombardian town of Gorgonzola, Milan, where the cheese originated.
+It celebrates an annual Gorgonzola festival each September, known as the Sagra Nazionale del Gorgonzola DOP.

 Within the European Union and countries recognizing the PDO, a cheese bearing the name Gorgonzola may only originate from its closely defined geographic locale.
-Outside the EU and countries recognizing the PDO, the name Gorgonzola may legally be used to designate similar blue-veined cheeses, such as with those from Wisconsin, Vermont, or elsewhere within the US.
+Outside the EU and countries recognizing the PDO, the name Gorgonzola may legally be used to imitations, such as those from Wisconsin and Vermont in the United States, or elsewhere.